bithst/Kathford/4th Semester/[ICS] Introduction to Cognitive Science/Lab/6th/Details.md

 # Title
-Write a PROLOG program to find the max of given two nmbers
+Write a PROLOG program to find the max of given two numbers

 Hint: Define a rule max that has 3 arguments
 	?- max(5, 3, R).